-- 2. Vomiting may indicate the presence of a bacterial or viral infection.
-If a child vomits within 24 hours of the start of school, the child should remain home. - 3.
-A child with a broken bone must remain at home for 24 hours after injury.
-The child will experience pain, swelling around the area, and possibly a fever.
-He/she will need rest, and relief and must have a physician's note allowing his/her return to school. - 4.
+- rest, and relief and must have a physician's note allowing his/her return to school. - 6.
 Weepy, encrusted eyes may indicate a contagious infection, such as conjunctivitis.
-The child must be on an antibiotic treatment for 24 hours or cleared by a physician before returning to school. - 5.
+The child must be on antibiotic treatment for 24 hours or cleared by a physician before returning to school. - 7.
 A painful sore throat may indicate a contagious bacterial or viral infection, such as strep throat.
-The child must be on antibiotics for 24 hours before returning to school. - 6.
+The child must be on antibiotics for 24 hours before returning to school. - 8.
 Head lice on the head and the hair of the head is commonly found in school-age children.
 To help reduce the spread of head lice, children should not share brushes, hats, hair accessories or pillows.
 Signs to look for are itching of the head, scratch marks on the child's neck or nits (lice eggs) on hair strands.
 If you discover that your child has head lice, it is very important that the school be notified.
 This information will be held confidential.
 Students may not return to school until their hair has been treated with a medicated shampoo.
 Parents must notify the school that a treatment has been applied, and students must be evaluated for active signs of lice upon their return.
 Follow-up checks will also be performed.
 If, during a follow-up check, it is determined that the condition has not improved (i.e., evidence of lice or increase in nits), students will not be able to come back to school until their hair has been checked by the school nurse.